joshmakar/proof-details-generator/README.md

 ## To-do

+Colors command deletes Proof Details layer.
+Need to fix it so it doesn't.

 Color swatches retain attributes such as dashed lines.
 Reset appearance to default before applying fill/stroke

-Change all type except for the Production Type text to a sans monospaced font.
+~~Change all type except for the Production Type text to a sans monospaced font.~~

 ## Credits